 Will LaCroix '20 immersed himself in economic theory and athletics at UVM.
 In addition to his studies, the Burlington native was a standout on the UVM cross-country and track teams.
 As his academic career unfolded, he found himself observing the classroom styles of his favorite professors including Professor of Economics Marc Law and Lecturer Jennifer Prue “I love economics but I’m not as interested in finance or banking as I am with teaching,” said LaCroix.
 As a student at Rice High School, he volunteered at the King Street Center in Burlington, a non-profit organization serving local children and families.
 At UVM, LaCroix volunteered with the College for Every Student Program, mentoring a local elementary school student.
 After finishing requirements for his B.A. in economics, he returned to UVM in 2019 to pick up an additional degree in secondary education.
 “I’ve been struck by how little students are exposed to economics in school,” LaCroix observed.
 “I think giving students more background in economics is great preparation for the future, and helps them in other subjects.”

 Readings and Research

-Students have the opportunity to pursue independent studies not covered by the department's regular course offerings through special Readings and Research courses (EC 297 in the fall semester or EC 298 in the spring).
+Students have the opportunity to pursue independent studies not covered by the department's regular course offerings through special Readings and Research courses (ECON 2993).
 With a sponsoring faculty member, you’ll develop a plan of work to guide your studies.

 Academic Programs for Learning and Engagement (APLE)